hmajid2301/articles/33. Gitlab Auto MR/README.md

 Fixes #<!-- Issue Number -->
 ```

-The final few options do the following:
+The other arguments do the following:

 - `-r`: Will remove the source branch (our feature branch) after the MR has been approved
 - `-s`: Will squash our commits into a single commit, so each feature branch will appear as a single commit onto the master branch